TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 LB Jake Ryan, Jacksonville Jaguars

-Was put on 6-10 Jacksonville's injured reserve list on Dec.
-10 with a hamstring ailment … Ryan took part in just two showdowns this season after missing the first 11 while recovering from an offseason ACL injury, but never logged any statistics.
+Was put on 6-10 Jacksonville's injured reserve list Dec.
+10 with a hamstring ailment … Took part in just two games after missing the first 11 while recovering from an offseason ACL injury, but didn't log any statistics.

 OL Michael Schofield, Los Angeles Chargers